LukeM94/B8IT150-CA/documentation.md

 The back end uses Flask which is a Python web framework.
 Flask uses routes to create the URL endpoints and handles the requests for those endpoints.
 I chose to use Flask as I've worked with C# and ASP.NET in a previous module and wanted to learn some new skills.

 The system was deployed to Azure App Service.
-When configuring Azure App Service, I took advantage of the code being stored in GitHub to add a GitHub Action that would deploy the latest version of my project was changes were pushed to the repo.
+When configuring Azure App Service, I took advantage of the code being stored in GitHub to add a GitHub Action that would deploy the latest version of my project when changes were pushed to the repo.
+The requirements.txt file lists the required Python libraries needed for the project to run.

 ## Testing
 In terms of testing, I used a mix of manual testing on the front end and unit testing on the back end.
 Unit tests are stored in the tests.py file, and below are the test cases I created and followed to test the front end.